 We study music from all over the world in our courses, at introductory and advanced levels.
 All of our courses and performance ensembles are open to general liberal arts students and music majors alike.
 A secondary concentration (minor) in music is available, and many of our majors pursue interdisciplinary interests or double majors.
 Concentrations in performance, composition, musicology, and ethnomusicology are available.
 We are small enough to be able to give all our students a lot of individual attention as they pursue their particular interests, and our departmental philosophy is that we are interested in all the global varieties of human musical expression.

-Computer Music Studio and Composition
+Composition and Computer Music Studio

 Students interested in studying music from a global perspective may take courses in world music, music of Southeast Asia, and the discipline of ethnomusicology.
 Students may study the sitar or the fiddle, perform in our steel pan orchestra, or in our Indonesian gamelan orchestra, which presents dance and shadow puppet dramas.
 For further information, contact Gina Fatone (firstname.lastname@example.org).